Skip to main content

 Trained for life

-Reservists gain valuable skills from their military training, including:
+Reservists gain valuable attributes from their military training, which transfer into their civilian life and employment.

 • Communication skills